 Driving on a suspended license is a California misdemeanor.
 The potential punishment includes a county jail sentence and substantial fines.6

-However, the exact penalty for VC 14601 driving on a suspended license will depend on why a person’s license was suspended or revoked in the first place.
+However, the exact penalty for VC 14601 driving on a suspended license will depend on why your license was suspended or revoked in the first place.

 Vehicle Code 12500(a) VC makes it unlawful to drive in California without a valid driver’s license.

-- It was issued by the state or country in which the driver resides, and
+- It was issued by the state or country in which you reside, and

-- It is currently valid for the type of vehicle the driver is driving.7
+- It is currently valid for the type of vehicle you are driving.7

 Driving without a valid license in California is a “wobblette” offense.
 This means it can be charged as either a misdemeanor or a non-criminal infraction.8